linustribevnr/turing-hut-website/src/assets/events/TuringCup-2025.md

 The Turing Cup will be held in two rounds :<br/>

 ### Round 1
 The qualifier round for Turing Cup 2K25 is a **2-hour coding contest** that will be held online on **CodeForces**.
 Short-listed candidates will be notified for the further rounds.
-The contest link will be sent to the participants’ CodeForces profiles **3 hours before** the commencement of the round.

 **Start:** 05 April 2025, 07:00 PM
 **End:** 05 April 2025, 09:00 PM